Frequently Asked Questions from First-Year Applicants

+If you plan to apply for financial aid, the Regular Decision financial aid deadline is February 15, 2021.
 Our admissions process is need-blind for US citizens, eligible noncitizens and undocumented students.
 Regular Decision candidates are eligible for generous financial aid.
 We will meet 100% of the demonstrated financial need for all students admitted as first-years.
-If you plan to apply for financial aid, the Regular Decision financial aid deadline is February 15, 2019.
-Meanwhile, use our cost estimator tools to see how much financial aid you may be eligible to receive.
+Use our cost estimator tools to see how much financial aid you may be eligible to receive.

 How do I request a fee waiver?

 If paying the application fee is a significant financial burden for your family, we encourage you to request an automatic fee waiver through your admission application.
 Requesting a fee waiver will not disadvantage an applicant in any way.
-More information on fee waiver eligibility can be found on our website: https://undergrad.admissions.columbia.edu/apply/application-fees.
+You may also determine your fee waiver eligibility today using this form.